The role of Totems in conservation, kinship, and spiritual connectivity with the land

 This balance has allowed First Nations people to live off the land and care for Country since the beginning of time.
 The cultural connection and custodial responsibility for land, water, plants, and animals has ensured resources are managed sustainably across some of the harshest of environments.
 With European settlement came regulation of rivers and waterways, land clearing for agricultural and urban development, and introduction of non-native plants and animals.
 These jointly contribute to habitat degradation and loss of biodiversity and an overall disruption in the careful balance maintained by the First Nations people for thousands of years.

-Through the Flow-MER program, research teams including, but not limited to, specialists in floodplain ecology, water chemistry, vegetation, amphibian, fish and waterbird diversity, work closely with the Commonwealth Environmental Water Office to improve our understanding of how environmental water can help improve habitat and biodiversity and maintain important sites and values throughout the Murrumbidgee River catchment and the larger Murray-Darling Basin.
+Through the Flow-MER program, research teams including, but not limited to, specialists in floodplain ecology, water chemistry, vegetation, amphibian, fish and waterbird diversity, work closely with the Commonwealth Environmental Water Holder to improve our understanding of how environmental water can help improve habitat and biodiversity and maintain important sites and values throughout the Murrumbidgee River catchment and the larger Murray-Darling Basin.
 Our work on the Flow-MER program in the Murrumbidgee encompasses the Traditional Owner lands of the Wiradjuri people, as well as areas in the lowbidgee wetlands of the Wathi Wathi, Mutthi Mutthi and Nari Nari peoples.
 It is a privilege to work on Country with such a rich First Nations history.
 The Murrumbidgee MER team (Charles Sturt University) invites local First Nations students to participate in field-based monitoring for an opportunity to connect with Country and facilitate a two-way learning experience.

 This field season Kai, a proud Wiradjuri lad, joined the field crew in monitoring the response of environmental flows in Yanga National Park and neighbouring conservation property, Gayini Nimmie-Caira.
 Kai has a deep connection with Country, acknowledging he was on Mutthi Mutthi and Nari Nari land, he shared his knowledge of the wetlands, the surrounding landscape and the plants and animals detected during monitoring.